 How organisations can detect and prevent financial crime?

-Organisations can take a number of steps to detect and combat financial crime, namely, implementing effective AML/CFT controls, and ensuring compliance with all relevant laws and regulations.
+Organisations can take a number of steps to detect and prevent financial crime, namely, implementing effective AML/CFT controls, and ensuring compliance with all relevant laws and regulations.

 By ensuring compliance with jurisdictional AML/CFT regulations, such as the UK’s Proceeds of Crime Act (POCA), the EU’s anti-money laundering directives (AMLD), the US’ Bank Secrecy Act (BSA) and the Australia’s AML/CFT Act, organisations can mitigate the risks of money laundering and terrorist financing, and demonstrate their commitment to protecting their customers and employees.